oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

                     exclude: true
 ```

-Also, you can use short syntax:
+You can use the short syntax:

 ```yaml
 api: